tmobile/magentaA11y/_checklist-native/sidebar_menu.md

 ---
 layout: entry
-title:  "Button"
+title:  "Sidebar Navigation Menu"
 categories: controls

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus visibly moves to the button
+    Focus visibly moves to the first interactive element in the menu
   spacebar: |
     Activates on iOS and Android
   enter: |